Given the news about Football Index, which we covered in some detail in a post the other day, it obviously makes sense to wrap up this review now.

-We recently completed a long-term review of Football Index, a platform where you can trade futures (like shares) in footballers.
-It’s a platform we really like and have made quite a lot of money from so far.
+We previously completed a long-term review of Football Index, a platform where you can trade futures (like shares) in footballers.

 Having completed our review of the platform itself, we thought it would be a good idea to have a look at some tools to help traders maximise their gains on Football Index.